UWC2-PYTHON/ProgrammingInPython/source/modules/Files.rst

     In [12]: f.close()

-(This can be handy for testing file handling code...)
+This can be handy for testing file handling code.

 Paths and Directories
 =====================